 - Buyers will need to fully document all income and assets – this is not a “stated” income program.
 However, self-employed buyers do have select bank statement deposit programs available.
 This is good for business owners who may have trouble documenting income through traditional tax returns but instead use actual bank deposits to formulate their qualifying income.

 - The property must be a primary owner-occupied home or second home.
 There are other financing options for investment homes, however, these options will require a greater down payment

-- Single family, townhomes, approved condos only.
-No vacant land, or build on your own land financing permitted.
+- Single-family, townhomes, approved condos only.
+No vacant land, or building on your own land financing permitted.

 Again, if you’re considering financing a jumbo purchase, if you don’t want to make a large down payment, you have some very attractive options.
-Buyers that have questions can reach us at Ph: 800-962-0677 or just submit the Quick Contact form on this page.
+Buyers that have questions can reach us at Ph: 800-962-0677 or just submit the Quick Contact Form here for rapid service.

 Happy to serve buyers nationwide including NH: Manchester, Nashua, Concord, Dover, Rochester, Keene, Derry, Portsmouth, Laconia, Lebanon, Claremont, Somersworth, Londonderry, Durham, Berlin, Hampton